JaredCaprio/kendama-roundup/README.md

 ### Getting Started

-To get started with the Lotus Kendamas API, follow the installation steps provided below.
-This API allows you to fetch product data from the Lotus Kendamas website, including product names, photos, and prices.
+To get started with the Kendama Roundup API, follow the installation steps provided below.
+This API allows you to fetch product data from many different Kendama websites, including product names, photos, and prices.

 ### Installation